 - the name and address of the solicitor dealing with the sale.

-DVLAYou must inform the DVLA of your new address and update your driving licence.
-Here is what you need to know to update your driving license.
-You may still drive while you are waiting for your new licence, but it is a requirement of the DVLA that you must inform them of any change of addresses.
+You must inform the DVLA of your new address and update your driving licence.
+Here is what you need to know to update your driving license

 Click the image above to see our moving house checklist resources.